email linkedin

 • Use of hydrogen-powered trains on a continuous basis on at least two commercial medium- and long-distance routes on lines not currently electrified.

-• Introduction of handling machinery using renewable hydrogen fuel cells and supply points at the top five ports and airports by volume of goods and passengers.
+• Introduction of handling machinery that uses renewable hydrogen fuel cells and supply points at the top five ports and airports (by volume of goods and passengers).

 Advanced Motor Fuels Statistics

 Biofuels account for the largest part of alternative transportation fuel in Spain.
-The main contribution corresponds to biodiesel (FAME), the second most used biofuel is HVO, and the third one is bioethanol.
-Other alternative fuels consumed in Spain are natural gas and LPG.
-Figure 1 shows the share (in energy content) of fuels consumed for road transport in 2022.
+The largest biofuel contribution is from biodiesel (fatty acid methyl ester [FAME]), the second from hydrotreated vegetable oil (HVO), and the third from bioethanol.
+Other alternative fuels consumed in Spain are natural gas and liquefied petroleum gas (LPG).
+Figure 1 shows the share (in terms of energy content) of fuels consumed for road transport and alternative fuels consumption in 2023.

-Fig. 1.
-Fuel Consumption (share in energy content) in Spain in 2022 / Sources: CORES, GASNAM.
+Figure 1.
+Fuel consumption (share in energy content) in Spain in 2023 (Sources: CORES, Enagás).

 Research and Demonstration Focus